-If you’re considering replacing or adding a geothermal system to your home, you’re on the right track of energy savings and improved home comfort.
-The federal government is offering a 30% tax credit (with no upper limit) on qualified geothermal system purchase and installation.
-Besides the tax credit, a geothermal system saves substantial money on monthly operating costs because it uses the earth as a heat source in the winter and as a heat sink in the summer.
+If you’re considering replacing or adding a geothermal system to your home, you’re on the right track of energy savings and improved home comfort!
+Additionally, the federal government is offering a 30% tax credit on qualified geothermal system purchase and installation through 2019.
+After 2019, systems will still be eligible for a tax credit, but at a lower rate—so act now to save the most!

 How Does a Geothermal System Work?

-For high-efficiency heating, a geothermal system works by removing heat from the earth with a water/antifreeze mix running through an underground pipe network (“loop”), and transferring it to a heat pump in the house.
-The heat is extracted, and circulated as warmed air through your duct system, just like any forced-air heating system.
+For high-efficiency heating, a geothermal system removes heat from the earth with a water/antifreeze mix running through an underground pipe network (“loop”) and transfers it to a heat pump in the house.
+The heat is extracted, then circulated as warmed air through your duct system, just like any forced-air heating system.

 Learn more about installing a geothermal heat pump »

 A geothermal system has a much more efficient heat-exchange process than a standard air-source heat pump or air conditioner.
 Those appliances exchange heat energy with the outside air, which has a much wider temperature range than the moderately warm/cool earth several feet below the surface.